johnvining/ptolemy/readme.md

 Here is a very preliminary todo list:

-* Add error-handling and some input verification.
+* Add input verification.
-* Rewrite main mathematical functions without reliance on decimal calculatinos.
+* Rewrite main mathematical functions without reliance on decimal calculations.
 * Add support for parentheses
 * Add support for trigonometry, both calculated and using Ptolemy's values from the Chord Table
-* Add an option to pare numbers down to a certain number of places at each step to simulate calculation by hand
+* Add an option to pare numbers down to a certain number of places at each step to simulate calculation by hand.
+* Feed templates a list of steps to render instead of rendering those in `ptolemy.py`.

 ### Requirements